Tag Archive for: 6G

 BCN LATAM SUMMIT

-We are looking forward to be part of the BCN LATAM SUMMIT, the largest virtual telecom event in Latin America, addressing the key topics within the telecommunications industry.
+We were excited to be part of the BCN LATAM SUMMIT, the largest virtual telecom event in Latin America, addressing the key topics within the telecommunications industry.

-Our Programme Manager Reg Cox will share NGMN´s view and considerations towards technology design in order to fulfil the trustworthiness needs of consumers and Mobile Network Operators.
+Our Programme Manager Reg Cox shared NGMN´s view and considerations towards technology design in order to fulfil the trustworthiness needs of consumers and Mobile Network Operators.

 Access our “6G Trustworthiness Considerations” publication here.